Skip to content

 Section titled “Mapping Cloud Policies to Kubernetes Policies”

-The real power of Policy as Code comes from creating a unified governance model where cloud policies and Kubernetes policies reinforce each other.
-Here is a mapping of common enterprise requirements across both layers:
+The true transformational power of Policy as Code is entirely realized when you create a deeply unified governance model where cloud policies and Kubernetes policies actively reinforce one another.
+Here is a definitive mapping of common enterprise requirements bridged seamlessly across both systemic layers:

 RequirementCloud PolicyKubernetes Policy